adamsilver/maintainablecss.com-jekyll/index.md

 # MaintainableCSS

-*MaintainableCSS* is an approach to writing CSS that is modular, and easy to maintain.
-Find out more by running through each short chapter.
+An approach to architecting modular and easy to maintain CSS for teams and codebases big and small.

 ## Benefits of Maintainable CSS